 These seven easy tips will empower you to keep those clutter piles to a minimum.
 Even during the busy seasons of life, the clutter piles will be smaller and the clean up will be faster if you consistently apply these pointers.

-Henderson’s Hauling is a junk removal service that serves Arlington, WA and the surrounding areas.
+Henderson’s Hauling is a junk removal service that serves Arlington WA, Everett WA, Marysville, WA, Lynnwood, Seattle, Lake Stevens and the surrounding areas.
 They pick up and haul away junk from homes, businesses, retail locations, construction sites, and more.
-Their service will remove a variety of junk types including appliance, computer, scrap metal, carpet, tire, leaf, and general garbage.
-If you have junk you need hauled away, call “Your Good O’l Local Junk Haulers” at Henderson’s Hauling.
+Their service will remove a variety of junk types including appliances, computers, scrap metal, carpet, tire, leaf, and general garbage.
+If you have junk you need to be hauled away, call “Your Good O’l Local Junk Haulers” at Henderson’s Hauling.